juliatogr/S3_SCAV/readme.md

 We can notice how the H265 and AV1 codecs are the unique ones which really decrease the size of the original size.

-Watching the different exported collages, we can see more differences between codecs for the smallest frame size of 160x120 pixels.
+Watching the different exported collages, we can see more differences between codecs for the smallest resolution of 160x120 pixels.

 ## Util links